-

 Researcher availability hours:Wednesday, May 13th 14:00-17:00

-While large-scale cell culture is essential for the practical application of cell therapy, "cost" and "maturation" remain challenges.
-Suspension culture is suitable for efficient mass production, but the shear stress (mechanobiological stimulation) caused by agitation affects cell proliferation and properties.
-In this study, we aimed to achieve cell control through this physical stimulation and cultured human cells using bioreactors with different agitation methods.
-By comparing their behavior and function, we evaluated the impact of the agitation method on cells.
+Mass cell culture is essential for the practical application of cell therapy, but "cost" and "maturation" remain significant challenges.
+While suspension culture is suitable for efficient mass production, the shear stress caused by agitation—a mechanobiological stimulus—affects cell proliferation and characteristics.
+Aiming to achieve cell control via physical stimuli, this study cultured human cells using bioreactors with different agitation methods.
+By comparing their behavior and function, the study evaluated the impact of agitation types on the cells

 -